Chapeau Gendarme Ouest from the Super-Sauze resort

 The final part of the ascent, in the western cirque (from point (6)), is quite challenging, with a few sections reserved for experienced hikers who are not afraid of heights.

-The final stretch, with its steep climb and the arrival at the summit (10) where you are rewarded with a magnificent panorama, is a wonderful experience.
+The final stretch, with the steep climb and the arrival at the summit (10), where you are rewarded with a magnificent panorama, is a wonderful moment.

 Reviews and comments